John Orcsik

-John Orcsik (born 3 May 1946), credited also variously as Jon Orcsik, John Orschik, John Orscik and John Crosik, is an Australian television and film actor, screenwriter, director and producer, known for his television roles starting from the late 1960s, but also for the film version of the soap opera Number 96.
+John Orcsik (born 3 May 1945), credited also variously as Jon Orcsik, John Orschik, John Orscik and John Crosik, is an Australian television and film actor, screenwriter, director and producer, known for his television roles starting from the late 1960s, he is best known for his roles in Cop Shop TV series as Detective Mike Georgiou and Paradise Beach but also for the film version of the soap opera Number 96.
 He was married to actress Paula Duncan.

 Early life

-Orcsik was born in 1946, in Austria to refugee parents and is of Hungarian descent.
+Orcsik was born on 3 May 1945 in Austria to refugee parents is of Hungarian descent.
 He was raised and educated in Perth, Western Australia In his teens, he began training in amateur theatre, including playing Biff Loman in Death of a Salesman.

 In his early years, he was also a bodybuilder and karate student, and owned and operated a horse riding school in Western Australia.
 His horse riding skills later coming in handy for television roles in Ben Hall and Tandarra.

 Orcsik moved to Sydney to further his acting career.

 Career

 After relocating to Sydney, Orcsik scored his first job within three weeks, after auditioning for the lead role in a play called The Knack, alongside Jacki Weaver.
 The production toured to Tasmania.
 In 1989, he auditioned and was accepted into the Melbourne Theatre Company, where he spent over two years as a contract actor.
 His agent then encouraged him to return to Sydney, to begin working in film and television.

 Orcsik made his screen debut appearing in the rural drama soap opera Bellbird.
 In 1967, he played various guest roles in the Crawford Productions police dramas Homicide, Division 4 and Matlock Police.

 He had a role in television series Number 96 in 1972, and subsequently reprised the role in the feature film version of the serial, in 1973.
 He later briefly reappeared in the same series, late in its run, playing a different character, this time credited as 'John Crosik'.
 He also appeared in 1974 film Petersen, and played a minor role in 1975 action film The Man from Hong Kong.

-After roles in other Crawford Productions programs, Bluey (1976) and The Sullivans, and an appearance in Chopper Squad (1978), in 1978 Orcsik joined new Crawfords police series Cop Shop early in its run as Detective Mike Georgiou, He had been brought in to replace Tony Bonner but ended up becoming one of the main cast members.
+After roles in other Crawford Productions programs, Bluey (1976) and The Sullivans, and an appearance in Chopper Squad (1978), in 1978 Orcsik joined new Crawfords police series Cop Shop early in its run as Detective Mike Georgiou.
+He had been brought in to replace Tony Bonner but ended up becoming one of the main cast members.
 He continued in the role until the end of the series in December 1983.